 How can you prevent cyberattacks while rapidly changing to a remote work setup?

 Many companies’ challenge is to change to a remote work setup on short notice and with limited preparation.
 What is more, critical internal systems are connected to more publicly available endpoints these days.
 Nevertheless, some short-term actions companies can take now – and some more long-term to stay secure in the long-term.

 Effects of the Corona Virus

-The Corona Virus forced companies to close their offices or reduce on-site staff to prevent spreading the virus.
+The Corona Virus forced companies to close their offices or reduce on-site staff to prevent the spreading of the virus.
 Social distancing is the key to mitigating the virus, and many people work remotely for the first time in their lives.
 This dramatically impacts the security of systems.

 A good friend working in the public sector told me the following story yesterday.
 She started working remotely three weeks ago.
 After two weeks of being home, she received access to her business e-mail account.
 For a few days, she now has access to her file share, which contains important documents to work with.
 Everywhere, IT teams are trying to enable the companies to work from home as well as possible.
 But, of course, the quality of remote work enablement differs a lot from company to company.

 In most cases, this means providing web applications for remote access.
 There are changes in (probably) all areas of tools that you can think of:

 - Webmail clients instead of desktop tools

-- Browser-based file shares instead of traditional network storages
+- Browser-based file shares instead of traditional network storage

 - SIP-based phones instead of traditional landlines